open-pioneer/trails-starter/docs/tutorials/HowToThemeAnApp.md

 ## Create custom theme

-First, in your apps "empty" folder, create a new folder called "theme" and add a file called "theme.ts".
+First, in your apps "empty" folder, create a new folder called "theme" and add a file called "config.ts".

 This file will contain our theme configuration which is part of a Chakra UI style system config object.
 The structure of this style system config is described in the [Chakra documentation](https://chakra-ui.com/docs/theming/overview#config).
 For creating a theme we will primarily use the [`theme` config property](https://chakra-ui.com/docs/theming/overview#theme).
-The custom theme does not need to be a complete theme: we can just override specific theming properties.
+The custom theme does not need to be a complete theme config: we can just override specific theming properties.

 Add the following content to your file: